| | Vol. 22 No. 7

 Higher Education Student Loan Authority announced in February

+that it would suspend one of its lending programs.
 Members of the U.S. House of Repre_sentatives have urged Secretary

 of the Treasury Henry M. Paulson, Jr. and Secretary of Education